 My research interests are:

-Bayesian non-parametric models and related Monte Carlo Markov Chain methods, Stochastic Processes, Time Series, Bayesian Regression methods and Bayesian variable selection.
+Bayesian non-parametric methods and related Markov chain Monte Carlo computation, Time Series modelling, Bayesian Regression methods and Bayesian variable selection.

-Financial Econometrics, Quantitative Finance, Market Micro Structure and Medical Statistics.
+Financial Econometrics, Quantitative Finance, Market Micro Structure and Portfolio Management.

 Research and knowledge exchange